This post was last updated on June 18, 2020.

 - Provides the technology required to support extended work-from-home situations for office-based, non-data center employees.

-- Following recommendations from the CDC and state health departments, our operations team has implemented expanded cleaning and disinfecting procedures for common areas of our data centers;
+- We’ve implemented expanded cleaning and disinfecting procedures for common areas of our data centers;

-- We’ve been accepted into a critical infrastructure transport program administered by the Department of Homeland Security, which allows our employees in data center operations and other critical functions to travel to and from work even during a lockdown or shelter-in-place order;
+- We’ve been accepted into a critical infrastructure transport program administered by the U.S. Department of Homeland Security (DHS), which allows our employees in data center operations and other critical functions to travel to and from work, even during a lockdown or shelter-in-place order;

-- We’ve instituted temporary travel restrictions, including the suspension of any planned business travel outside the U.S., as well as the predominant use of tele- and video-conferencing systems for meetings.
+- Temporary travel restrictions remain in place, including the suspension of any planned business travel outside the U.S., as well as the predominant use of tele- and video-conferencing systems for meetings.

-These plans and policies are being reviewed on a weekly basis, and we will notify customers and others, through standard means, of any material developments that affect them.
-Fortunately, to date, our operations have not been impacted by COVID-19; even so, we will remain diligent and take additional actions, as the circumstances require.
+These plans and policies are reviewed on a regular basis, and we will notify customers and others, through standard means, of any material developments that affect them.
+Fortunately, to date, our data center operations have not been materially impacted by COVID-19; even so, we will remain diligent and take additional actions, as circumstances may require.